 Even though most of our animals had sad beginnings, Tiny Paws is a happy place.
-Among the barking and purring of the cats, you will also hear zebra finches chirp, the rescued mice chatter, the guinea pig whistling and squealing, and the chickens clucking.
+Among the barking and purring of the cats, you will also hear zebra finches chirp, the rescued mouse chatter, and the chickens clucking.
 We have found that a regular routine, not only makes the management of the animals easier, but keeps the animals calmer.
 This routine repetition often helps us earn the trust of a dog or cat as he or she learns to expect good treatment, regular feedings, and even daily naps.
 We believe strongly in the "power of pack love" particularly among the dogs.
 The established pack teach the new members the routine, but more importantly, that the caretaker, can be trusted.
 Several years ago, Teddy, the pack leader, began a daily howl.
 It has become a key in the rehabilitation of the animals.
 All the dogs participate, and when it is over, everyone rests and the sound of silence brings a sense of peace to Tiny Paws.

 Many Tiny Paws residents have special physical needs requiring prescription and over-the-counter medication.
 This medical cost alone averages $12,000 per year, but it keeps the animals comfortable and gives them a good quality life for as long as possible.

 Several dogs and cats are on special food including Royal Canin Urinary S/O dry dog and cat food, as well as Hill's Prescription W/D for diabetes and weight control.
 Dogs not on prescription food, eat Purina One Vibrant Maturity. and Pedigree Chicken & Rice canned food.
-The cats not on prescription food, eat Purina One Tender Selects dry cat food.
+The cats not on prescription food, eat Purina One Urinary Tract and Sensitive Skin and Stomach formulas.
 Feeding time at Tiny Paws is a combination of careful planning mixed with a little bit of chaos, as everyone waits for their bowls.